moloy900/toolesy/pages/Calculator/study-time-vs-exam-score-calculator.md

       <li><strong>Lifelong Learners:</strong> Optimize your learning process for any subject or skill.</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: How accurate is the Study Time vs Exam Score Calculator?</strong><br>
+    <p><strong>How accurate is the Study Time vs Exam Score Calculator?</strong><br>
-      A: The calculator provides estimates based on educational research about study habits and learning efficiency.
+      The calculator provides estimates based on educational research about study habits and learning efficiency.
 While individual results may vary, it offers a data-driven starting point for planning your study schedule.</p>

-    <p><strong>Q: What factors affect study efficiency?</strong><br>
+    <p><strong>What factors affect study efficiency?</strong><br>
-      A: Study efficiency is influenced by your focus level, study techniques (active vs. passive learning), study environment, physical and mental well-being, and the quality of your learning materials.</p>
+      Study efficiency is influenced by your focus level, study techniques (active vs. passive learning), study environment, physical and mental well-being, and the quality of your learning materials.</p>

-    <p><strong>Q: Can I use this calculator for any subject?</strong><br>
+    <p><strong>Can I use this calculator for any subject?</strong><br>
-      A: Yes, the calculator works for all academic subjects.
+      Yes, the calculator works for all academic subjects.
 You can adjust the difficulty setting based on the specific subject you're studying.</p>

-    <p><strong>Q: How does prior knowledge affect study requirements?</strong><br>
+    <p><strong>How does prior knowledge affect study requirements?</strong><br>
-      A: The more you already know about a subject, the less time you'll need to study to reach a certain proficiency level.
+      The more you already know about a subject, the less time you'll need to study to reach a certain proficiency level.
 Prior knowledge acts as a foundation that new information can build upon.</p>

-    <p><strong>Q: Is there an optimal number of study hours per day?</strong><br>
+    <p><strong>Is there an optimal number of study hours per day?</strong><br>
-      A: Research suggests that 3-5 hours of focused study per day is optimal for most learners.
+      Research suggests that 3-5 hours of focused study per day is optimal for most learners.
 Beyond this, diminishing returns set in due to mental fatigue.</p>

     <h3>The Science Behind Effective Studying</h3>
     <p>Our calculator is based on established educational principles and cognitive science research:</p>